nharratt/papers/journal.md

 The Collaborative Challenges of Learning GitHub

-Author - Niki Harratt & Paper W John
+Author - Paper W John (University of Manchester) & Niki Harratt (University of Manchester)

 INTRODUCTION